Purpose of the Scheme

 - Conduct face-to-face interview with the inventor(s) in Hong Kong

-- Recommend to the Innovation and Technology Commission to approve or reject the application (the decision of the Commission is final)
+- Recommend to ITC to approve or reject the application (the decision of ITC is final)

 Please refer to Annex 2 for details.

 If the result of patent search by a patent office indicates that the chance of the invention to obtain an invention patent is slight, the applicant may provide a written response to delineate the distinctive features of the invention from those disclosed in the prior art documents in the patent search report, so as to obtain the third party professional advice on whether the invention has a reasonable chance to obtain an invention patent based on the distinction provided.
-If the third party professional advice is in line with/similar to the result of the patent search report, i.e. the chance of the invention to obtain an invention patent is slight, the applicant may consider obtaining another and also the final professional advice from another patent agent/attorney on whether the subject invention has a reasonable chance to obtain an invention patent.
-Based on our experiences, the direct cost of a typical third party advice report is from HK$4,500, and the total cost for patent search-cumtechnical assessment may go from HK$15,000.
+If the third party professional advice is in line with/similar to the result of the patent search report, i.e. the chance of the invention to obtain an invention patent is slight, the applicant may consider obtaining further (which is also a final) third party professional advice from another patent agent/attorney on whether the subject invention has a reasonable chance to obtain an invention patent.
+Based on our experiences, the direct cost of a typical third-party advice report is from HK$4,500, and the total cost for patent search-cum-technical assessment may go from HK$15,000.

 The entire patent search-cum-technical assessment will only be continued after the applicant is informed and his consent is obtained.
 The total direct cost of the patent search-cum-technical assessment shall be paid in advance by the applicant, 90% of which will be reimbursed from the PAG grant if and after the application is approved.
 However, if such PAG application is not approved by ITC, the applicant has to bear the total direct cost of the patent search-cum-technical assessment.

 The processing time depends on a number of factors, including the complexity of the inventions, and whether all the necessary information has been provided for processing the case.
-According to our experience, upon receipt of all the required information from the applicant, it may take about on average 6-9 months to know the outcome of the application.
+According to our experience, upon receipt of all the required information from the applicant, it may take about an average of 6 to 9 months to inform the applicant of the outcome of the application.

 The PAG grant is non-transferable and will be valid for three years from the date of approval of the application.
 ITC and/or the implementation agent may contact the applicant or any of the persons mentioned in Part I of the application form directly to enquire the progress/outcome of the registration of patent(s) funded by the PAG within two years after the expiry of the PAG.